Rotator cuff tears are a common (and very painful) shoulder injury that can happen to athletes and non-athletes alike.

 The name “rotator cuff” makes most people imagine a single object that holds the shoulder in place.
-In reality the rotator cuff is made up of multiple tendons and muscles that work together to hold the ball on the upper arm in the socket created by the collarbone and shoulder blade.
+In reality, the rotator cuff is made up of multiple tendons and muscles that work together to hold the ball on the upper arm in the socket, which is created by the collarbone and shoulder blade.

-This combination of tendons, muscle, and bone gives the shoulder the greatest range of motion in any joint of the human body.
-This incredible range of motion can leave the joint, and its complex anatomy, open to injury.
+This combination of tendons, muscles, and bone gives the shoulder the greatest range of motion of any joint of the human body.
+However, this incredible range of motion can leave the joint—and its complex anatomy—open to injury.

 The Where and How of Torn Rotator Cuffs

-Minimizing The Potential For Rotator Cuff Injuries
+Minimizing the Potential for Rotator Cuff Injuries

-- Exercise the shoulder to strengthen the muscles (check with a physician before starting any exercise regimen)
+Exercise the shoulder to strengthen the muscles (check with a physician before starting any exercise regimen).

-*The blog is for general information and educational purposes only regarding musculoskeletal conditions.
-The information provided does not constitute the practice of medicine or other healthcare professional services, including the giving of medical advice, and no doctor-patient relationship is formed.
+This blog post is for general information and educational purposes only regarding musculoskeletal conditions.
+The information provided does not constitute the practice of medicine or other healthcare professional services, including giving medical advice, and no doctor-patient relationship is formed.
 Readers with musculoskeletal conditions should seek the advice of their healthcare professionals without delay for any condition they have.
 The use of the information is at the reader’s own risk.
-The content is not intended to replace diagnosis, treatment or medical advice from your treating healthcare professional.
+This content isn’t intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professional.